stungeye/Programming-1-Notes/docs/10-lambdas/00-lambdas.md

 ## Mix and Match Capture Types

 We can mix and match value, reference, and default captures within a single capture clause.
-Here are some example, where I've kept the lambda body empty for simplicity:
+Here are some examples, where I've kept the lambda body empty for simplicity:

 ```cpp
 int sum = 12;